SAF Learning

 Evaluation

-Participant feedback is appreciated to help the working group and presenters continually improve webinars for future programming.
+Participant feedback is appreciated to help the presenters and webinar partner continually improve webinars for future programming.

 CFEs

 Upon successful completion of this webinar, you will earn 1.0 CFEs in Category 1.
-CFEs will automatically be added to your CFE record located on www.eforester.org.
-You will receive CFEs for viewing the archived webinar and completing the evaluation.
+CFEs will automatically be added to your CFE record located on www.eforester.org by the end of the day (11:59 pm ET).

 Certificate